Chern classes of spherical CR manifolds: Introduction

-In conformal geometry, locally conformally flat manifolds, or $(PO(n+1, 1), S^{n})$-manifolds, are an important class of conformal manifolds.
-Chern and Simons~\cite{Chern-Simons1971} and Avez~\cite{Avez1970} have proved that the Pontrjagin classes of any locally conformally flat manifold are trivial in real coefficients.
+Locally conformally flat manifolds, or $(PO(n+1, 1), S^{n})$-manifolds, play a crucial role in conformal geometry.
+Chern and Simons~\cite{Chern-Simons1971} and Avez~\cite{Avez1970} have proved that the Pontrjagin classes with real coefficients are trivial on any locally conformally flat manifold.
 In this paper, we consider a similar problem for ``locally CR flat'' manifolds, which are known as \emph{spherical CR manifolds}, or $(PU(n+1, 1), S^{2n+1})$-manifolds.

-We will first construct a closed spherical CR manifolds of dimension at least five with non-trivial first Chern class in real coefficients.
-In particular, the vanishing of characteristic classes does not occur for spherical CR manifolds in general as opposed to locally conformally flat manifolds.
+We will first construct closed spherical CR manifolds of dimension at least five having non-trivial first Chern class with real coefficients.
+In particular, vanishing of characteristic classes does not occur for spherical CR manifolds in general as opposed to locally conformally flat manifolds.

 \begin{theorem} For each integer $n \geq 2$, there exists a closed spherical CR manifold $(S, T^{1,0}S)$ of dimension $2n+1$ with $c_{1}(T^{1,0}S) \neq 0$ in $H^{2}(S, \bbR)$.
-In particular, $S$ has no pseudo-Einstein contact forms. \end{theorem}
+In particular, $(S, T^{1, 0} S)$ has no pseudo-Einstein contact forms. \end{theorem}

-Note that there exist no known examples of spherical CR three-manifolds with non-trivial first Chern class in real coefficients.
+Note that there exist no known examples of spherical CR three-manifolds having non-trivial first Chern class with real coefficients.